Why You Should Keep Using CPU Limits on Kubernetes

 Developing containers without CPU limits often leads to invisible dependencies on spare CPU cycles that may not be available across different environments, with consequences such as container probes getting squeezed out of vital CPU cycles, (slightly) increased odds of pod eviction in case of resource shortages, and unbalanced allocation of (unlimited) CPU versus (limited) memory.

-If the goal of removing CPU limits is to maximize capacity allocation and maximum utilization of node and cluster resources, dedicated components designed with those goals in mind, such as pod and cluster autoscalers can often do a better job by also increasing memory allocation to match the CPU increases.
+If the goal of removing CPU limits is to maximize capacity allocation and maximum utilization of node and cluster resources, dedicated components designed with those goals in mind, such as pod and cluster autoscalers can often do a better job by also increasing memory allocation to match increased CPU requests.

 Designing containers for balanced resource utilization, with all container resource limits set closely (or identically) to resource requests throughout development, is a sound practice, especially when paired with effective probe design.